wlerin/feralfilehosting/Feral Wiki/Linux Command-Line - Advanced/Disk Usage - Check your usage in SSH/readme.md

 `-B` is for block size.
 In this case it is `GB`

-There might be a delay before any response is displayed — it may possibly take up to 3 minutes for the system to calculate the amount of data in your slice.
+There might be a delay before any response is displayed, it may possibly take up to 3 minutes for the system to calculate the amount of data in your slice.

 To check the size of a folder you can do: